-- 1. Identification information, including fingerprint records, to the extent that the identification information does not indicate involvement of the person in the criminal justice system; or - 2.
-Driving record information maintained by the department under Subchapter C, Chapter 521, Transportation Code.
+- (A) Identification information, including fingerprint records, to the extent that the identification information does not indicate involvement of the person in the criminal justice system; or - (B) Driving record information maintained by the department under Subchapter C, Chapter 521, Transportation Code.

+Tex.
 Gov't Code 411.082(2).

 "National criminal history record information" ("NCHRI") means criminal history record information obtained from DPS under Government Code Chapter 411, Subchapter F, and the Federal Bureau of Investigation (the "FBI") under Government Code 411.087.

-Education Code 22.081(2).
+Tex.
+Educ.
+Code 22.081(2).

-SEC.
-2. CERTIFIED PERSONS
+Sec.
+2. Certified Persons

 The State Board for Educator Certification (the "SBEC") shall review the NCHRI of a person who has not previously submitted fingerprints to the department or been subject to a national criminal history record information review who is an applicant for or holder of a certificate and who is employed by or is an applicant for employment by RMA.

-Education Code 22.0831(b), (c).
+Tex.
+Educ.
+Ed Code 22.0831(b), (c).

-SEC.
-3. NONCERTIFIED EMPLOYEES
+Sec.
+3. Noncertified Employees

-This section applies to a person who is not an applicant for or holder of a certificate from the SBEC and who, on or after January 1, 2008, is offered employment by:

-- 1. RMA; or - 2.
-A shared services arrangement, if the employee's or applicant's duties are or will be performed on school property or at another location where students are regularly present.
+This section applies to a person who is not an applicant for or holder of a certificate from the SBEC and who is offered employment by RMA; or under a shared services arrangement, if the employee's or applicant's duties are or will be performed on school property or at another location where students are regularly present.